MatrixOrbital/HTT-Utility/README.md

 ***Linux***

-The htt utility requires the `libudev-dev` package so be sure to install that with your distributions package manager.
+The HTT Utility requires the `libudev-dev` package so be sure to install that with your distributions package manager.

 After downloading the code using either the green Clone or Download button on this page or cloning from the git command line.
 Use the following commands in the source folder to build the utility